Everard de Ros

 Everard de Ros (c.
 1145 - c.
-1183) was the lord of Hamlake, modern version: Helmsley.
+1183) was the lord of Hamlake (now known as Helmsley).

 Life

-Originally a ward of Ranulph de Granville, he seems to have been wealthy as in 1176 he paid the then large sum of five hundred and twenty-six pounds as a fine for his lands, and other large amounts subsequently.
+Originally a ward of Ranulph de Granville, he seems to have been wealthy as in 1176 he paid the then large sum of five hundred twenty-six pounds as a fine for his lands, and other large amounts subsequently.
 He was the son of Robert de Ros and Sybil de Valoines.
 Everard de Ros married Rose Trusbut (in 1170 or 1171) with whom he had two sons, the oldest of which, Robert de Ros, became a Magna Carta surety.
+After 1170-71, he assumed the arms of Trussebut of Warter.

 Death

-He died around 1186; he and his wife (both apparently great benefactors to various religious institutes) are buried in the church of Hunmanby.
+He died around 1183; he and his wife (both apparently great benefactors to various religious institutes) are buried in the church of Hunmanby.